Aberlolz/Pathfinder_WotR_Char_Randomization-Script/README.md

 ## Ubuntu

-Open the Terminal in the Folder with the Script and enter the following
+Open the Terminal in the Directory with the Script and enter the following
         python3 main.py